On the wave turbulence theory for stratified flows in the ocean: Introduction

 In order to do that, estimates on $Q_{\mathrm{gain}}$ and $Q_{\mathrm{loss}}$ are provided in Propositions \ref{Propo:C12} and \ref{Propo:MassLowerBound}.
 The proofs of these estimates are based on careful bounds of $\mathcal{L}_f$ and $\Gamma_{k,k,k_1}$, that reduces to bounding the $0$-th moment of $f$, $\mathfrak{M}_0[f](t)$, from below by $e^{-(2\nu R_0^2+4R_0)t}\|f_0\chi_{R_0}\|_{L^1}$, where $\chi_{R_0}$ is the characteristic function of the ball $B(O,R_0)$ centered at the origin with radius $R_0$ so that the quantity $\|f_0\chi_{R_0}\|_{L^1}>0$.

 Finally, on any arbitrary fixed time interval $[0,T]$, we construct the solution of \eqref{WeakTurbulenceInitialReformed} within a time-dependent invariant set $\mathcal{S}_T$, based on the exponential in time upper bound of $\mathfrak{M}_N[f]$ and the lower bound of $\mathfrak{M}_0[f]$.
-Let us define